GARETH JONES PROOF DISCUSSION

 Hi Nigel,

-To answer your question of how to academically argue that Gareth Jones was Farmer Jones I suggest you read Orwell's 1946 essay:
+To answer your question of how to academically argue that Gareth Jones was Farmer Jones I suggest you read Orwell's 1946 essay THE PREVENTION OF LITERATURE where he mentions the cover-up of the Ukraine famine (amongst other things).

-where he mentions the cover-up of the Ukraine famine (amongst other things).
-I think this contributes to my opinion that Orwell had a truthsayer of the famine in mind when he wrote about it in Animal Farm and for that reason chose the name of Jones.
+This essay contributes to my opinion that Orwell had a truthsayer of the famine in mind when he wrote about it in ANIMAL FARM and for that reason chose the name of Jones.
 This essay also mentions how the Communist press "barred" journalists from telling the truth about what they saw.
-That may therefore answer Russ's earlier question about the "five barred gate" which is mentioned in Animal Farm.
+That may therefore answer Russ's earlier question about the "five barred gate" which is mentioned in ANIMAL FARM.

 Jackie